Bio Atomic Force Microscope: Liposomes and Vesicles

 Phospholipid vesicles or liposomes can mimic secretory vesicles such as zymogen granules or synaptic vesicles by incorporating vesicular proteins.
 Fundamental studies on vesicular membrane ligand-receptor interaction, membrane adhesion and fusion, and numerous other biophysical phenomena can be studied.

 By using specific substrates such as titanium oxide, which resists lipid absorption, AFM can image liposomes.
-Non-Contact mode of XE-series AFM is specially useful for imaging ultra-soft materials like liposomes in liquid.
+Non-Contact mode of Park AFM is specially useful for imaging ultra-soft materials like liposomes in liquid.

 Figure 2.
 3D rendering of AFM images of lliposomes in liquid with the XE-100 (2 μm size scan) Non-Contact mode.